 Reach for a heavier pair of dumbbells and try a workout comprised of these five moves from Head.
-Do five sets of five reps of each exercise to start, progressing to more repetitions over time.
+Do 5 sets of 5 reps of each exercise to start, progressing to more repetitions over time.
 Rest 30 seconds between each move.

-- Push your hips back and bend your knees to descend until your thighs are at least parallel to the floor, keeping your chest up and your weight on your heels.
+- Push your hips back and bend your knees to lower until your thighs are parallel to the floor (or as low as you can go with control and without discomfort), keeping your chest up and your weight in your heels.